ahbou/ahmed/Readme.md

 I spend most of my day in Xcode and I'm advocating for a world of Swift everywhere.
 I also enjoy using Ruby and Kotlin.

+I'm in charge of improving Arabic support and the learning experience for Arabic users at Duolingo.

 I'm reading a book per month so at least 12 per year.

 I'm also trying to go jogging at leat once per week.